outside-edge/python-espncricinfo/README.md

 # python-espncricinfo

-A Python client for ESPNCricInfo's match and summary JSON.
+A Python 3 client for ESPN Cricinfo's match, summary and player information.

 ### Description